mihir1733/Blog_project/README.md

 # Blog_project
-This is my Blog project in which you can signup and create your account  and add blogs.
+This is my mini-Blog project in which you can signup and create your account  and add blogs.